 The Expo was once again a huge success, with Brinkley Commons packed from start to finish.
 Faculty and technical staff were ready to share their knowledge of both familiar and new technology and learning strategies.
-The event was open to all W&M faculty and staff, and was well attended by many areas of the College.
+The event was open to all W&M faculty and staff, and was well attended by many areas of the university.

 This year’s Teach & Tech Expo was co-sponsored by W&M’s E-learning Community, the Provost’s E-learning Committee, the Mason School of Business, W&M Information Technology, and Swem Library.
 W&M Information Technology was involved in all aspects of the Expo, most specifically in organizing the event, providing technical expertise, coordinating with faculty, and providing financial support.
 Additionally, IT staff members made up eight of the 10 members of the event organizing committee.

 Karen Conner, Associate Director of E-learning at the Mason School of Business and project leader for the event said, “I’m very pleased with the attendance.
 I think it’s a wonderful opportunity for people to share their experiences in using technology to improve student learning outcomes and I’m happy to be a part of it.”

 The event included food, door prize giveaways throughout the two hours, and recognition of E-learning leaders at the event.
 Gene Roche, Director of University E-learning Initiatives and Academic Information Services, recognized Professor Michael Kelley, FEL Applied Research Program Manager, with an award for being an “E-learning pioneer.”
 Kelley has been using distance learning technology to teach physics for 27 semesters—an impressive accomplishment.